-- LOST had a semi-infamous instance where Tom of the Others tells Kate that she wasn't "his type".
+- Lost had a semi-infamous instance where Tom of the Others tells Kate that she wasn't "his type".
 It took the show a while, but it finally officially confirmed that, yes, he was gay.

 - In the 1980's cop show Hunter, a Bounty Hunter shows an interest in Hunter's partner Dee Dee McCall.
-Hunter tell him curtly, "She's not your type."
+Hunter tells him curtly, "She's not your type."
 The bounty hunter smirks and says they're all his type.

 - Star Trek: Deep Space Nine.
 In the evil Mirror Universe, Mirror!Worf is keeping Mirror!Garak chained up as his prisoner.
-Garak complains that when he served Intendent Kira as least he was able to "please her" (it's clear he means sexually).
+Garak complains that when he served Intendent Kira at least he was able to "please her" (it's clear he means sexually).
 Worf yanks him close and growls in his ear, "You are not my type."

-- CSI NY: Aiden does this to Danny, though without the exact phrase.
+- CSI: NY: Aiden does this to Danny, though without the exact phrase.

 Aiden: I'm way outta your league, Messer.

 - After Faith turns evil and tries to seduce Angel, he claims he likes them sane, even though she did it to turn him into Angelus, whose prized possession is Drusilla whom he drove insane.